 During the second quarter of 2002, the government of Israel informed us that since the headcount in our Israeli subsidiaries decreased significantly over the previous 18 months, the government intended to withhold a \$15,000,000 grant otherwise due to us.
 The grant, which was made by the Israeli government under an economic stimulus program, was conditioned in part on the employment levels at certain of our Israeli facilities.
 The Israeli government argued that we had not maintained employment at the required minimum levels.
-During the fourth quarter of 2002, we settled our dispute with the government of Israel, and the government agreed to continue making grant payments to us.
-Under the terms of the settlement with the Israeli government, Vishay is required to employ at least 1,500 employees in Israel over the next three years in order to preserve its eligibility for the government grant.
-We expect to comply with these requirements.
+During the fourth quarter of 2002, we settled our dispute with the government of Israel by negotiating certain of our commitments, and the government agreed to continue making grant payments to us.
 We therefore recorded a catch up adjustment of approximately \$1,070,000 of grant income for the fourth quarter of 2002 and reversed the allowances against the grant and deferred income reflected on the September 30, 2002 balance sheet.